harmingcola/contract/documentation/src/site/sphinx/tagging.rst

         .excludeTags("core")
         .runTests()

 This will exclude every contract with the tag 'core'.
-Include and exclude can be used in conjunction with one another.
+Retain and exclude can be used in conjunction with one another.
 However, their ordering will need to be taken into account by the user.